PENUMARTHIHIMAVARSHINI/Auralize-Text-to-Tune/README.md

 This is a project to generate music based on the user input.
-The audio files to generate are taken from Song Describer Dataset (audio.zip files)
+The audio files to generate are taken from Song Describer Dataset (audio.zip files).
+It classifies the music according to its genre and then filters noise.